libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

     identifier:
 ---

-Errors come in two categories, expected and unexpected.
+Errors come in two categories: expected and unexpected.
 The Rhize BPMN engine has ways to handle both.

-A robust workflow is going to have built-in logic to handle expected workflows.
+A robust workflow is going to have built-in logic to anticipate errors.
-For unexpected issues, every node in a workflow is _instrumented_, meaning it that it emits metrics and traces about its performance.
+For unexpected issues, every node in a workflow is _instrumented_, meaning it emits metrics and traces about its performance.
 You can also use debug flags and variables to trace variable context as it transforms across the workflow.

 ## Strategies to handle errors

 All error handling likely uses some conditional logic.
-The workflow author anticipates the error, then writes some logic to conditionally handle it.
+The workflow author anticipates the error and then writes some logic to conditionally handle it.
 However, you have many ways to handle conditions, based on the type of error.
 This section describes some key strategies.

 ### Gateways

 Use [exclusive gateways]({{< relref "/how-to/bpmn/bpmn-elements#gateways" >}}) for any type of error handling.
-For example, you could evaluate that `bodyTemp` is within a normal range to complete the workflow, and otherwise stop the workflow with an end event.
+For example, you could evaluate that `bodyTemp` is within a normal range to complete the workflow and otherwise stop execution with an end event.

 ### JSON schema validation